NXP/mcu-smhmi/framework/docs/introduction.md

 The framework architecture was designed to help combat those problems.

 The framework is designed with the goal of speeding up the time to market for vision and other machine-learning applications.
-In order to ensure a speedy time to market, it is critical that the software itself is easy to understand and easy to modify.
+To ensure a speedy time to market, it is critical that the software itself is easy to understand and easy to modify.
-Keeping this goal in mind, the architecture of the framework was designed to be easy to modify without being restrictive, and without coming at the cost of performance.
+Keeping this goal in mind, the architecture of the framework is easy to modify without being restrictive, and without coming at the cost of performance.

 ## Relevant Files